e-conomic/printify/README.md

 You can add `<div class="page-break"></div>` in your content to indicate that this is an acceptible place to break the page.
 Printify will automagically find these breaks and use them if a page break them would be nessary when printing a page.
+If it decides to use a page-break it will add `page-actual-break` as a css class to it.

 You can also add `left`, `top`, `right` or `bottom` static html content to every page by specifying these in the option map to printify